Katie Hoffman, Executive Director

 Beth Oleson, Marketing Director

 Beth has been in her role as Marketing Director since December 2014, but has worked for Woodford Humane in a variety of roles since August of 2008.
 She enjoys birding, graphic design, terrible puns, and being an unapologetic cat lady.
-She’s currently pet-mom to two cats, Dax and Gadget, and one dog, Ducky. email
+She’s currently pet-mom to two cats, Dax and Gadget. email

 Rae Mullins, Adoptions Counselor